-- a moderate potential of Australian Painted Snipe (Rostratula australis) seasonally utilising portions of polygon 29 - a moderate potential for Koala (Phascolarctos cinereus) and Greater Glider (Petauroides volans) to utilise the eucalypt woodlands (i.e. polygon 30 and adjacent woodland communities in various years).
+- a moderate to high potential of Ornamental Snake (Denisonia maculata) subsisting in polygon 29, and potentially utilising polygon 30 as dispersal habitat; - a moderate potential of Australian Painted Snipe (Rostratula australis) seasonally utilising portions of polygon 29; and, - a moderate potential for Koala (Phascolarctos cinereus) and Greater Glider (Petauroides volans) to utilise the eucalypt woodlands (i.e. polygon 30 and adjacent woodland communities in various years).